-Contributions of our work in this paper include:
+Contributions of this paper include:

-- A new, rotationally invariant optimization-based formulation for edge-aware image manipulation, without causing unsightly artifacts such as halos, gradient reversals, and aliasing. - A direct mixed-domain solution to the optimization formulation above, which is exact, efficient, and easy-toimplement.
+- A new, rotationally invariant optimization-based formulation for edge-aware image manipulation, which avoids unsightly artifacts such as halos, gradient reversals, and aliasing. - A direct mixed-domain solution to the resulting optimization problem, which is exact, efficient, and easy-to-implement.

 II.
-RELATED WORKS
+RELATED WORK